 Figure 3: Components of the UIP Premia: Response to Dollar Shocks

-Notes: Figure shows the impulse response function of UIP components to the Dollar shock, following specifications 2.
-Top row is for EMs, bottom row is for AEs.
+Notes: Figure shows the impulse response function of UIP components to the dollar shock, following specifications 2.
+Panels A and B are for EMs; panels C and D are for AEs.

 3 Conclusion and Next Steps